 If you’ve stopped by my site, I’m guessing you may be on the cusp of a change.
 You may be confused or daunted about what steps to take next.
 I want to tell you: I’ve been there, and I’d like to share my personal story with you.
 Early in my career, I nabbed every uber competitive job any hard-charging MBA would want: investment banking – check, management consulting – done that (two times), brand management – check.
-These were all coveted roles at prestigious Fortune 500 companies.
-Sounds impressive, right?
-Well, yes (ok, humble-brag alert!), but deep down I knew something was amiss.
+These were all coveted roles at prestigious Fortune 500 companies which at the time was something I thought I wanted, but deep down I knew something was amiss.
 I was letting what I “should” do determine my path, rather than what I truly wanted.

 Let me back up – In 2001, I earned an MBA from Wharton and immediately landed a highly sought-after role at the prestigious consulting firm Bain & Co.
 When I got the offer, I felt like I had just conquered the world.
 I was one of a few chosen to work in the San Francisco office out of dozens of my classmates who applied.
 What else could I want?
 Outwardly I had “made it,” but inside I was beginning to see that skills that I excelled at– left brain analytical and quantitative work — wasn’t translating into career happiness.
 Add to that the 80-hour work weeks, and I woke up most mornings with a knot in my stomach.
 Even one of the happiest moments of my life – my engagement to my husband, Tom – was overshadowed by client demands and work that had to be done yesterday.

 A New Path and New Skills